surahman/FTeX/SQL/README.md

 |--------------|--------------------------------------------------------------------------------|
 | deposit-fiat | Inbound deposits to the fiat accounts will be associated to this user account. |

-Special purpose accounts will be created for the purpose of general ledger entries.
+Special purpose accounts will be created for the purpose of journal entries.
 These accounts will have random password generated at creation and will be marked as deleted so disable login capabilities.

 <br/>